South Sudan: Portraits of a project

-I meet my first sheik, the leader of the village, and discover their local market where the Coca Cola tastes entirely different to the one back home.
+I meet my first sheik, the leader of the village, and discover their local market where Coca Cola tastes entirely different from the one back home.

 After photographing at the mobile clinic we head to the main hospital to shoot there for a few hours before going back to photograph people at the base.

-I found out today that my equipment definitely flies back tomorrow which means I have a fewer days shooting than I had originally thought.
+I found out today that my equipment definitely flies back tomorrow, which means I have fewer days shooting than I had originally thought.
 This is frustrating as word was starting to get around and many people are volunteering to be photographed.